clowwindy/shadowsocks-libev/README.md

 ## Security Tips

-To avoid users accessing localhost of your server, please add `--acl acl/server_block_local.acl` to your server command.
+For any public server, to avoid users accessing localhost of your server, please add `--acl acl/server_block_local.acl` to the command line.

 Although shadowsocks-libev can handle thousands of concurrent connections nicely, we still recommend setting up your server's firewall rules to limit connections from each user: